eshreyareddy/movie-search-favorites/README.md

 ---

-Getting Started
+## Getting Started
 1. Clone the repository
 git clone https://github.com/eshreyareddy/movie-search-favorites.git

 cd movie-search-favorites

-2. Run the backend
+3. Run the backend
 cd backend

 npm install

 npm run start:dev

 The backend runs at http://localhost:4000

 4. Run the frontend
 cd ../frontend

 npm install

 npm run dev

 The frontend runs at http://localhost:3000

 **Bonus Enhancements**
--If this were deployed to production, I’d add:
+If this project were prepared for production, the following could be added:

--Persistent favorites (SQLite or Supabase)
+Persistent favorites using SQLite or Supabase

--API rate-limit caching (Redis)
+API caching with Redis

--Auth (Supabase / Auth.js)
+Authentication with Supabase or Auth.js

--Docker deployment
+Docker containerization

--CI/CD (GitHub Actions)
+CI/CD pipelines using GitHub Actions

--Unit tests (Jest + React Testing Library)
+Unit tests with Jest and React Testing Library

  **UI Preview**
 Responsive movie grid with favorite toggles and pagination.